michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/skills-safety-and-tools.md

 * Hammer (including nailing and removing nails)&nbsp;
 * Nail bar&nbsp;

 SAFETY TIP: Don’t use a tool for a task for which it was not intended.
 Generally speaking, if you’re forcing the tool, you’re probably not using it correctly, and you’re more likely to get hurt.
-Let’s say our favorite safety phrase all together: My safety is my number one job\!&nbsp;
+Let’s say our favorite safety phrase altogether: My safety is my number one job\!&nbsp;

 &nbsp;